 WDS 5: Training and Personal Development Services

-The organization works with community employers to provide job seekers with training programs and other personal development opportunities that help individuals acquire the knowledge and skills necessary to achieve gainful employment and job mobility.
+The organization works with community employers to provide persons served with training programs and other personal development opportunities that help individuals acquire the knowledge and skills necessary to achieve financial self-sufficiency and promote job progression.

 NA The organization does not provide training and personal development services.